 On a smaller scale, some of the skits he and his colleagues do parodying the movie in question veer into Deconstructive parody.

 Dr Bitch Spasms shows just how annoying a character like Robin Williams' Hunter Adams would be in real life.
 Sure enough, after the arrogant git hits NC a few times for not agreeing with him, NC shoots him dead.
 And unlike most of the characters Doug kills in skits, he stays dead.

 When the obviously crazy Brand X salesman attempts to pitch his products while flailing around like a lunatic, not only is Tamara the store owner not interested, but she threatens to knee him in the balls if he doesn't back off.
 He doesn't, and she does.

-Though their "Red Haired Zod" in his and Angry Joe's review of Batman V Superman is a joke, it does demonstrate how something like this would be a more probably result of simply combining the DNA of Lex Luthor and Zod than Doomsday.
+Though their "Red Haired Zod" in his and Angry Joe's review of Batman v Superman: Dawn of Justice is a joke, it does demonstrate how something like this would be a more probable result of simply combining the DNA of Lex Luthor and Zod than Doomsday.

 This story involving rather short stories of various video games show what would happen if the events happen in reality.

 After Lewis Lovhaug and Viga Gadsonmoved into a house together, the former used this trope to explain why Linkara is no longer staying at an apartment: basically, the tenants got fed up with the constant attacks and his rent got hiked up, forcing him to move into Viga's place.